Brazil candidates make final campaign pitches | AFP - This kiji is

 Bolsonaro made his final campaign pitches Saturday on social media -- as he has done since he was stabbed in the stomach by an assailant at a rally last month.

-"The day when we'll win back our independence is almost here, the country's first step toward justice, employment, security and freedom," he tweeted.
+"The day when we'll win back our independence is almost here, the country's first step toward justice, employment, security and freedom," he wrote on Twitter.